theNewDynamic/oregonsadventurecoast.com/content/tripideas/a-girlfriends-getaway-on-oregon-s-adventure-coast.md

 - long-weekend

 ---
-## A Girlfriends Getaway on Oregon's Adventure Coast!

 **A girlfriend’s getaway on Oregon’s Adventure Coast?
 Totally!** One text to my girls and we were all in!
 We had such a great time exploring all Coos Bay, North Bend and Charleston had to offer…Together.

 **And here’s the great trip we took.**